Here at Rosneath Castle we’re blessed with a truly stunning location on Gare Loch – and there is so much to see, do and explore nearby.

 Along the way you will explore castles, gardens, history, wildlife, seashore and woodland walks, coastal and mountain scenery, a Geocache trail, must see buildings and great places to eat.
 The route is packed with information panels at nine sites along the way, containing details of their origins, scenery, wildlife and communities.

 For the more active, with more than 35 miles of dedicated cycle ways and/or quiet roads, the Clyde Sea Lochs Trail makes for an ideal cycling tour.
 The trail is easy to follow – just look out for the Clyde Sea Lochs Trail logo.
-Why not download a copy of the route here.

 Why not enjoy a different take on our stunning local environment – and take to the water!
 It’s a great way to see our landscape from a different angle.
 One of the easiest ways to do this is by taking one of the local ferries that link the Rosneath Peninsula on which our park sites with the mainland at Gourock.